-There were many educational advantages to going to SMU.
+There were many educational advantages to going to St. Matthew’s University.
 Small class sizes made for a more intimate learning environment, with most faculty knowing their students on a first name basis.
-This also allowed faculty to more effectively assess individual students' strengths and weaknesses both in clinical knowledge and skill.
+This also allowed faculty to more effectively assess individual students’ strengths and weaknesses both in clinical knowledge and skill.

 Students are given the opportunity to practice their clinical examination skills from an early start.
 There is one large examination room within the campus, fully equipped with examination tables, sinks, otoscopes, ophthalmoscopes, blood pressure cuffs, and other medical instruments.
 The skills imparted to me during my time in Cayman served to prepare me well for my clinical years.

-SMU students all sit comprehensive exams at the end of the semester, created by the National Board of Medical Examiners (NBME), the same organization that sponsors the USMLE.
-These exams are taken by students at US medical schools and scored nationally, and are excellent waysto gauge your academic progresson a national level.
+SMUSOM students all sit comprehensive exams at the end of the semester, created by the National Board of Medical Examiners (NBME), the same organization that sponsors the USMLE.
+These exams are taken by students at U.S. medical schools and scored nationally, and are excellent ways to gauge your academic progression a national level.
 I highly recommend to all students to take full advantage of the NBME exams, because they are a great indicator of how you will perform in the USMLE examinations.

 I’m very grateful that St. Matthew’s gave me the chance to pursue my dream in becoming a physician.
 If medicine is your dream, let go of your fears because St. Matthew’s will prepare you well.
 Your dreams will be fulfilled.